Showing posts with label Social Justice & Human Rights. Show all posts

 I feel their loss and empathize with the stories of some survivors and those who are mourning the loss of their loved ones.
 Who could have imagined the sudden death from a tragedy that could have been prevented from happening?

 They may not be prepared with higher anticipation and proper judgment that have caused the lives of innocent people.
 To have responded and recovered would be essential goals.
-Still, there's always one goal that we tend to neglect, and that is "preparation," so this tragic event will keep repeating itself until we learn our lesson on the essence of preparation.
+Still, there's always one goal that we tend to neglect, which is "preparation," so this tragic event will keep repeating itself until we learn our lesson on the essence of preparation.

 This would be one of the most tragic maritime incidents in the Iloilo Strait, and we can better prepare so that this will be prevented.
 Accidents do happen no matter how careful we are, but there are things that we are in total control of.
 Hence, we can improve our proper judgment, leadership, and sense of responsibility and accountability.